Haplogroup J (Y-DNA): Origins

-Haplogroup J has also been found among two ancient Egyptian mummies excavated at the Abusir el-Meleq archaeological site in Middle Egypt, which date from a period between the late New Kingdom and the Roman era.
+Haplogroup J has also been found among two ancient Hyksos-related mummies excavated at the Abusir el-Meleq archaeological site in Middle Egypt, which date from a period between the late New Kingdom and the Roman era.

 Distribution

-Haplogroup J-M304 is found in its greatest concentration in the Arabian peninsula.
-Outside of this region, haplogroup J-M304 has a significant presence in other parts of the Middle East as well as in North Africa, the Horn of Africa, and Caucasus.
+Haplogroup J-M267 is found in its greatest concentration in the Caucasus where it is believed to have formed.
+Outside of this region, haplogroup J-M304 has a significant presence in other parts of the Middle East as well as in North Africa, the Horn of Africa, and the Arabian peninsula.
 It also has a moderate occurrence in Southern Europe, especially in central and southern Italy, Malta, Greece and Albania.
-The J-M410 subclade is mostly distributed in Anatolia, Greece and southern Italy.
+The J-M410 subclade is mostly distributed in Asia Minor, Greece and southern Italy.
 Additionally, J-M304 is observed in Central Asia and South Asia, particularly in the form of its subclade J-M172.
 J-12f2 and J-P19 are also found among the Herero (8%).